Draining your hot tub is essential to keeping your hot tub clean and running efficiently.

-Part of owning a hot tub is keeping up with the maintenance.
-In additional to routine filter cleaning, draining the spa is important.
-Even though your water may be clear and seem clean, it is still essential to regularly drain and refill the water.
+Part of owning a hot tub is making sure to keep up with all of the maintenance involved.
+In addition to routine filter cleaning (which is VERY important!), draining your spa is really important to do at least every 3-4 months.
+Even though your water may be clear and seem clean, it is still essential to drain and refill the water once a quarter.

-If you have thought about adding a spa coverlift, it is best to install it while the hot tub is empty.
+Additionally, if you have thought about adding a spa coverlift, it is best to install it while the hot tub is empty.
 After you have finished cleaning, replacing parts, and making any additions, you can begin refilling your spa.
-If you need help or have questions regarding the best way to fill your tub, contact your dealer for assistance.

 Editors Note: Content was originally created in March, 2014 and has been updated as of October, 2016 to reflect current and updated spa maintenance tips.